-In some supplementary analysis, I consider mortality rates of Hispanic and non-Hispanic whites separately for 1997-2015.
+In some supplementary analysis, I consider mortality rates of Hispanic and non-Hispanic whites separately for 1997-2019.
 I construct these series by single age and year using an analogous approach and the same data source as described above.
+For comparative analysis I also construct mortality rates for blacks and an "other race" group using the same approach and sources as for whites.